Let Haiti Live

 Let Haiti Live links a growing network of Haitian groups to an international advocacy movement and acts as both microphone and speaker, amplifying the voices of Haitians within and outside of Haiti and making information accessible to traditionally marginalized sectors of Haitian society.

-The three pillars of the Let Haiti Live project are:
+The two pillars of the Let Haiti Live project are:

 - Alternative media, popular education and community mobilization through the independent journalists and community organizers of Bri Kouri Nouvèl Gaye (Noise Travels, News Spreads),